microsoft/VSExtensibility/docs/new-extensibility-model/getting-started/create-your-first-extension.md

 # Creating your first out-of-process Visual Studio extension

 ## Introduction

-This document is a quick walkthrough on how to create your first extension using the new out-of-process extensibility model.
+This document is a quick walkthrough on how to create your first extension using the VisualStudio.Extensibility model to create an out-of-process extension.

 ## Prerequisites

-* Visual Studio 2022.5 Preview 1 or higher with `.Net desktop development` workload.
+* Visual Studio 2022 version 17.5 Preview 1 or higher with `.NET desktop development` workload.
 The latest minimum requirement will always be listed at [Announcements](../../announcements.md) page.

 * Install latest version of [VisualStudio.Extensibility Project System](https://marketplace.visualstudio.com/items?itemName=vsext.gladstone): This extension will allow you to debug extension projects using F5.
 There is currently no other deployment mechanism supported.